Aaronzijingcai/ZJCai.github.io/_pages/about.md

 ---

 <!-- ## About me -->
 <br>Hi!
-I am a final-year(senior) undergrad majoring in Computer Science and Technology at Zhejiang Gongshang University.
-Supervised by [Prof. Hua Zhang](https://scie.zjgsu.edu.cn/zh-hans/node/381), I am working on Natural Language Processing Research Group.
+I am Zijing Cai.
+Previously, I received a B.S. in Computer Science and Technology(advised by [Prof. Hua Zhang](https://scie.zjgsu.edu.cn/zh-hans/node/381)) from the Zhejiang Gongshang University in 2024.

 I am also open to other topics.
 Feel free to reach out if you would like to chat!

-(This webpage was last updated on **Apr.
+(This webpage was last updated on **Jul.
 2024**)

 ## Research Interests
 * **Pre-trained Language Model**, investigating how to leverage the rich prior knowledge in pre-trained language models to accomplish general tasks, with a particular focus on machine reading comprehension and prompt-based learning frameworks.